December 2009 North American blizzard: Snowfall

-Snowfall Totals By State
+Snowfall totals by state

 Impact

 Some regions affected by the storm experienced winds up to 25–30 mph with gusts of 45–50 mph.
 Ronald Reagan Washington National Airport, Washington Dulles International Airport, and Baltimore/Washington International Thurgood Marshall Airport saw whiteout conditions, causing flights to be delayed or canceled.
 Of 740 scheduled departures at Washington National and 530 at Dulles, only 14 and 12, respectively, were able to take off.
 President Barack Obama, arriving at Andrews Air Force Base after the UN Climate Conference, was forced to return to the White House by motorcade instead of helicopter.
 More than 800 flights were canceled at New York City's three major airports.
+Delays averaged over six hours at Philadelphia International Airport.

 Many Amtrak trains were also canceled or delayed and service on Washington, D.C.'s Metrorail was suspended to all outdoor stations at 1 pm on December 19 and remained suspended until late in the day December 20; underground service remained operational.
 One Amtrak train, carrying 255 passengers, halted for six hours while a frozen track switch was fixed.

 On roads, snow plows were unable to keep up with fast snow accumulations.
 Road accidents and stuck vehicles further hindered snow removal.
 On some major highways, traffic slowed to five miles per hour.
 In West Virginia, on I-77 between Ghent and Beckley, thousands of motorists were stranded for up to 18 hours due to impassable roads.
 The interstate was closed for 15 hours.
 Governor Joe Manchin has launched a full investigation into why the roads were in such poor condition.
 Greyhound Lines canceled 294 routes through Maryland, Virginia, Washington, D.C., and West Virginia on December 19 and suspended service in and out of New York late Saturday.